|Total dollars distributed through the financial aid office

 Please follow these steps

-(If you have not received this e-mail by mid-February, please contact the Financial Aid Office.)
+(If you have not received this e-mail by mid-October, please contact the Financial Aid Office.)

 All students accepted for admission are considered for Wofford Merit Scholarships using the information in the student's admission file.
 A separate application is not necessary.